sushantoroy-stat/STAT5101_Advanced_Multivariate_Technique/README.md

 ---

+# 📊 Lecture 4: Factor Analysis of Wine Quality Dataset
 - ## L4 Factor Analysis
-# Factor Analysis of Wine Quality Dataset

 This project applies **Factor Analysis** to the **Wine Dataset** (from the UCI Machine Learning Repository) to identify latent factors that explain the relationships among various chemical properties of wine.
 The goal is to reduce dimensionality and interpret the underlying components influencing wine quality.